EMoniSmall/ad-configure/README.md

 <h2>Expectaions 🤔</h2>
 During this tutorial, you will:

-- Create a Virtual Network and Subnet
+- Create a Virtual Network and Subnet.
+You will need a basic understanding of Azure and Virtual Machines.

 - Set-Up a domain controller inside of an Azure VM